 Medicines and devices

 In general, research suggests that starting these interventions early may lead to better recovery of erectile function.
+(Note, this should be done under the guidance of a clinician.)

 - PDE5 inhibitors (e.g., sildenafil [Viagra], tadalafil [Cialis]).
 These medicines increase blood flow in the penis.
 Starting them earlier is linked to greater likelihood of recovery.
 For example, in one trial patients took sildenafil twice weekly after nerve-sparing prostatectomy, beginning immediately after catheter removal OR with delayed initiation.
 Patients who started early treatment were 3 times more likely to achieve complete recovery of erectile function.
 Regular use (i.e., daily) appears to be more effective than on-demand use.